 - Places of worship in Ontario are now allowed to reopen with physical distancing in place and attendance limited to more than 30 per cent of building capacity to ensure the safety of worshipers.

 - The Ontario government is allowing family visits to resume at long-term care homes, retirement homes and other residential settings.
-Long-term care homes will allow outdoor visits of one person per resident each week at a minimum.
-Strict health and safety guidelines will be in place to protect the health of residents, staff and visitors, so be sure to follow them — including physical distancing rules.
+Strict health and safety guidelines will be in place to protect the health of residents, staff and visitors.
 Contact the care home for specifics on how to arrange a visit.

 - Water recreational facilities such as outdoor splash pads, wading pools and swimming pools are now allowed to reopen.
 Beach access and additional camping at Ontario Parks is also allowed, as is camping at private campgrounds.